odkr/sucgi/README.rst

 SRCDIR
     Location of the source files
     (defaults to ``$(PROJECTDIR)/src``).
-    Must not contain whitespace of magic characters!

 BUILDDIR
     Directory to place built files in
     (defaults to *build* in the current working directory).

-    Must not contain whitespace of magic characters!
+Filenames given to *make* must not comprise whitespace or magic characters!

 The following macros govern compilation: